HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/codeviewerService.md

 editBoxTitle_ms.php

 ## Description
-*Description of what the service do and its function in the system.*
+Updates a box title of a code example when a user with appropriate permissions edits it, and then retrieves all updated data from the database (through retrieveCodeviewerService_ms.php) as the output for the microservice.

 ## Input Parameters
-*Parameters will be described in lists*
+- Parameter: $exampleId
+   - Type: string
+   - Description: Example ID.
+Stored as mediumint in the database

+- Parameter: $boxId
+   - Type: string
+   - Description: Box ID.
+Stored as int in the database

+- Parameter: $opt
+   - Type: string
+   - Description: Operation type

+- Parameter: $courseId
+   - Type: string
+   - Description: Course ID associated with the code example.
+Stored as int in the database

+- Parameter: $courseVersion
+   - Type: string
+   - Description: Course version.
+Stored as int in the database

+- Parameter: $boxTitle
+   - Type: string
+   - Description: Box Title.
+Stored as varchar(20) in the database

-- Parameter: paramName
+- Parameter: $userid
    - Type: int
-   - Description: describe parameter

-- Parameter: paramName
-   - Type: int
+   - Description: User ID.
+Stored as int in the database
-   - Description: describe parameter

 ## Calling Methods
-- GET
 - POST
-- etc.

 ## Output Data and Format
-*Output Data will be described in lists*
-- Output: outputName
-   - Type: int
-   - Description: describe the output

-- Output: outputName
+- Output: $data
-   - Type: String
+   - Type: JSON
-   - Description: describe the output
+   - Description: contains data of the code example related to the updated box title

 ## Examples of Use
-`CODE`
+‘UPDATE box SET boxtitle=:boxtitle WHERE boxid=:boxid AND exampleid=:exampleid;’

 ### Microservices Used
-*Includes and microservices used*
+- getUid_ms.php
+- retrieveCodeviewerService_ms.php

+---